-- The pupil is sent to the headteacher / Principal immediately or, in the headteacher / Principal's absence, the most senior member of staff. - The pastoral lead investigates the incident and decides whether it constitutes unacceptable behaviour. - If the pastoral lead deems the incident to be unacceptable behaviour, they will record the incident.
-The behaviour will also be recorded on the pupil's permanent record. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom the pastoral lead will determine the period the pupil will be removed from the classroom, as well as any detention time. - The pastoral lead will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident.
+- The pupil is sent to the Principal/CCSO - The Principal/CCSO investigates the incident and decides whether it constitutes unacceptable behaviour. - If the Principal/CCSO deems the incident to be unacceptable behaviour, they will record the incident on CPOMS - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom - the Principal/CCSO will determine the period the pupil will be removed from the classroom, as well as any detention time. - The pastoral lead will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident.